ari-hacks/terraform-study-guide/README.md

   - [Youtube overview of the exam and practice questions](https://www.youtube.com/watch?v=vhZEdqlXlSs&list=PL5VXZTK6spA2HF5Kf0rI9RDRHF9Hopffr)

-  NOTE: Most of this information comes directly from the [Hashicorp website](https://learn.hashicorp.com/terraform/certification/terraform-associate-study-guide) I've compiled the resources here for accessibility and easy review. 🙂
+  NOTE: Most of this information comes directly from the [Hashicorp website](https://learn.hashicorp.com/terraform/certification/terraform-associate-study-guide) I've compiled the resources here for accessibility and easy review. 🙂 If you find this study guide useful please give it a 🌟 and check back for updates!